FjellOverflow/nordlys/content/posts/syntax-highlighting.md

 ### Editor & Terminal frames

-To render an editor-like filename label, supply a title to the codeblock.
+To render an editor-like filename label, supply a title to the code block.
 If available for the selected language, Nordlys will also display an appropriate language icon in the code block header.

 ````md title="pages/example.md"
 ```python title="scripts/sorting.py"